KDE/websites-openraster-org/baseline/layer-stack-spec.rst

 stored in a separate file within the OpenRaster file.
 The following attribute is required:

--  ``"src"``: the path to the stored data file for this layer.
+-  ``src``: the path to the stored data file for this layer.
 See the File Layout Specification for an explanation of the values which can go here.